 Egyptian Money Culture

-In hotels, it’s common to tip your porter and housekeeper, and it’s kind to tip your waiter 10% of the meal if you’ve received good service at an eatery.
+In hotels, it’s common to tip your porter and housekeeper.
+If you’re visiting one of the spots on our guide to spas and wellness in Egypt, make sure to tip your service provider.
+Also, it’s kind to tip your waiter 10% of the meal if you’ve received good service at an eatery.
 For being provided a small service like shisha, you’re expected to give a small tip to say thanks.